Marin Weekend Family Fun for February 2–4

 Presidio Officers' Club, San Francisco

 Saturday & Sunday, 11 am–4 pm

 February 1 is National Serpent Day!
-The Presidio is home to slithering snakes and lovely lizards.
-Learn about some of our reptile friends and make your own finger puppet to take home.
+The Presidio is home to many slithering snakes.
+Learn about some of our reptile friends by making your own snake out of recycled materials.
 Registration preferred but not required.
-For more info, visit their website.
+Event details.

 - Lunar New Year Celebration

 Oakland Asian Cultural Center